philippeducasse/shopping-lists/README.md

 npm start, or expo start

-sync Metro Bundler either with your smartphone or using your device emulator to see the app live.
+sync Metro Bundler either with your smartphone or using your device emulator to see the app live.#

+## Setting up the Firebase DB

+First, navigate to https://firebase.google.com and, if you haven't already, crate a new account.

+then, create a new Firestore database.

+    Update the read and write rules so that you can run queries on the database Enable the Anonymous sign-in method.

+Install firebase@9.13.0 using npm